 Additionally, the report notes that cyber criminals are targeting their attacks on end-users who have limited cyber security skills.

 In the three months, the National Kenya Computer Incident Response Team –Coordination Centre (National KE-CIRT/CC), detected 10.2 million cyber threats, up from 1.8 million reported in the preceding quarter, nine (9) million of which were malware attacks.
-The National KE-CIRT/CC is a multi-agency collaboration framework and Kenya’s national point of contact on cyber security matters.
+The National KE-CIRT/CC is a multi-agency collaboration framework and Kenya’s national point of contact on cyber fraud and security matters.